KerliS9/breweries/README.md

 Check $ `docker logs airflow_init_breweries`.
 Logs 'Database migrating done!' must be present.

+Run $ `chmod -R 777 ./volumes/warehouse` for Airflow to have access to read and write inside the volumes of this project.

 Then open the browser with `http://localhost:8080`
 ```
 user: admin